+Use Magento 2 marketing automation.
 Set your segmentation and follow up based on it just once, and it will be working until you decide to change anything or improve performance.
 It saves a lot of time and keeps you head free for other tasks, and most of the e-commerce platforms or tools offer this feature, including Magento extensions.

 Rule number two: you don’t have to use all the combinations we are suggesting in this article!

 The average number of messages per client is usually no more than 3 for each month.
 Do not attempt to load customers’ inboxes with emails, even if they are highly targeted.
 Overpromotion will scare the shoppers off.
-Choose several campaigns and measure their activities, you can always stop the campaign or start a new one if you see the need by your marketing performance.
+Choose several campaigns and measure their activities, you can always stop the campaign or start a new one if you see the need by your magento marketing automation performance.

 To set the following segmented follow-ups, you’ll need these Magento extensions: